Rouvre

 and one may occasionally see otters and salmon.

 The river's environment makes it an important tourist attraction in Norman Switzerland, with its rural and fluvial environment, The viewpoint from the Rock of Oetre into the valley is of 118 m below, the steepest drop.

+Parts of the river are protected under the Natura 2000 conservation area called Vallée de l'Orne et ses affluents.